An integer bit mask that determines how the receiver resizes itself when its superview’s bounds change.

 UIView using the C bitwise OR operator.
 Combining these constants lets you specify which dimensions of the view should grow or shrink relative to the superview.
 The default value of this property is

-none, which indicates that the view should not be resized at all.
+UIView, which indicates that the view should not be resized at all.

 When more than one option along the same axis is set, the default behavior is to distribute the size difference proportionally among the flexible portions.
 The larger the flexible portion, relative to the other flexible portions, the more it is likely to grow.
 For example, suppose this property includes the

-flexible constants but does not include the
+UIView constants but does not include the

-flexible constant, thus indicating that the width of the view’s left margin is fixed but that the view’s width and right margin may change.
+UIView constant, thus indicating that the width of the view’s left margin is fixed but that the view’s width and right margin may change.
 Thus, the view appears anchored to the left side of its superview while both the view width and the gap to the right of the view increase.